MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-jul.md

 ms.author: srnagar
 ---

-# Logging with java.util.logging
+# Logging with the Azure SDK for Java and java.util.logging

+This article provides an overview of how to log in applications that make use of the Azure SDK for Java and that wish to log using the java.util.logging framework that is part of the JDK.
 As mentioned in the [logging overview](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), and as such, logging frameworks such as [java.util.logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Logger.html) can be used.
-Choosing which logging framework to use is outside of the scope of this document, but needless to say, often the best choice is the one you probably already have, whether you know it or not, thanks to third-party dependencies sometimes being opinionated in this regard.

 To enable java.util.logging, developers must do two things: